-The United States government may substantially increase border controls and impose restrictions on cross-border commerce that may substantially harm our business
+The United States government may substantially increase border controls and impose restrictions on cross-border commerce that may substantially harm our business.

-For the three months ended September 30, 2005, we derived 73% of our revenue from sales to customers made through our United States website.
-For the three months ended September 30, 2005, we manufactured approximately 78% of product revenues shipped to North American customers at our Windsor, Ontario facility, and we expect that in future periods substantially all goods delivered to the United States will be manufactured at this facility.
-Restrictions on shipping goods into the United States from Canada pose a substantiall risk to our business.
+For the three months ended December 31, 2005, we derived 71% of our revenue from sales to customers made through our United States website.
+We produce printed products for our United States customers at our Windsor, Ontario facility.
+Restrictions on shipping goods into the United States from Canada pose a substantial risk to our business.
 Particularly since the terrorist attacks on September 11, 2001, the United States government has substantially increased border surveillance and controls.
 We have from time to time experienced significant delays in bringing our manufactured products into the United States as a result of these controls, which has in some instances resulted in delayed delivery of orders.
 If the United States were to impose further border controls and restrictions, impose quotas, tariffs or import duties, increase the documentation requirements applicable to cross border shipments or take other actions that have the effect of restricting the flow of goods from Canada to the United States, we may have greater difficulty shipping products into the United States or be foreclosed from doing so, experience shipping delays, or incur increased costs and expenses, all of which would substantially impair our ability to serve the United States market and harm our business and results of operations.